bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 plt.imshow(arr)
 ```

+We'll see shortly that you can also fetch just a slice of a dataset without
+downloading the whole thing.

 ## Export to a preferred format

 In this section, we tell Tiled how we want the data, and it sends it to us in